Divergences in the hadronic light-by-light amplitude of the holographic soft-wall model: Variations of the soft-wall model

 The precise definitions and asymptotics for the potentials can be found in Appendix B of \cite{Jarvinen:2022gcc}.
 Let us note that the background of the bifundamental scalar, \new{the tachyon}, which is denoted here as $\tau_0$, is unbounded and goes to $\infty$ as $z\rightarrow \infty$.
 It can be checked that the point $x_r$ where $E_n-V=0$ scales like $E_n^{1/2}$; hence, Regge behavior $E_n \sim n$ is realized.
 The transition form factors in this model are well defined for any individual mode since V-QCD uses a scalar-extended Chern-Simons term \new{with exponential suppression at large $z$ due to the unbounded $\tau_0$}.

 The most important point that we want to check is whether the exponential scaling behavior of TFFs occurs in this model.
 The TFF in V-QCD is given by an integral over times an oscillating function of period $\sqrt{E_n}$ with an average height that has a power-law behavior in $E_n$.
-The parameter $a_\mathrm{IR}$ parametrizes the tachyon potential $V_f$ in the DBI action, while $b$ appears in their scalar extended Chern-Simons term.
+The parameter $a_\mathrm{IR}$ parametrizes the tachyon potential $V_f$ in the DBI action, while $b$ appears in their scalar-extended Chern-Simons term.
 The TFF will have exponential scaling behavior similar to \eqref{eq:TFFscaling} if $b-\frac{a_\mathrm{IR}}{2}<0$.

-Thus, in V-QCD, the issues discussed here can be avoided by taking $b>\frac{a_\mathrm{IR}}{2}$ (which is indeed the case for the parameter set \new{in \cite{Jarvinen:2022gcc}}).
+{In V-QCD one typically already chooses $b>a$ to obtain regular background solutions in the case of a nonzero $\theta$-angle \cite{Ishii:2019gta,Arean:2016hcs}.
+The issues of convergence discussed in this paper are thus avoided.}

 As mentioned before, regarding the exponential scaling of the transition form factors, the V-QCD model is very similar to the simple soft-wall model with scalar-extended Chern-Simons term and unbounded $X_0$ discussed earlier.
 V-QCD in addition has backgrounds consistent with the equations of motion and Regge behavior of the masses also in the pseudoscalar and axial-vector sector.
 The exponential suppression in the scalar-extended Chern-Simons term also saves the HLbL tensor in V-QCD.